Easy Storage Solutions From A to Z

 As in: That towering pile of terry in the linen closet.

-The fix: Roll them―don’t stack them.
+Roll them―don’t stack them.
 "Not only does it take up less space but it also looks pretty," says Rowe.

 As in: The whisk that’s nowhere to be found when the béarnaise begins to boil.

-As in: The lasting effects of the various bouquets you received over the years.
+The lasting effects of the various bouquets you received over the years.

-The fix: Place them inside one another.
+Place them inside one another.
 You really need only three kinds of vases.
 New York City–based event planner David Stark suggests a bud vase, for one or two stems; a cup-shaped vessel, for small bouquets; and a cylindrical vase, for bunches of long-stemmed flowers.
 But if you like your large collection, follow the advice of Meredith Waga Perez, a co-owner of Belle Fleur, a floral- and event-design firm in New York City.
 “I nestle vases inside one another and put paper towels between them so they don’t rattle,” she says.
 And never store vases under the kitchen sink, she says: “You can easily knock them over and break them.
 I like to put vases up on a shelf, where they’re better protected.”

 As in: That special bottle you saved for your 10th anniversary, only to uncork vinegar.

-The fixes: Keep bottles away from heat.
+Keep bottles away from heat.
 “When it comes to wine, there’s one absolute,” says Manhattan sommelier Patrick Cappiello: “Heat is bad―it cooks the wine and kills the fruit.”
 So never store bottles in direct sunlight or near a stove.
 For long-term storage, “the ideal temperature is 55 degrees,” says Cappiello.
 “A basement is good, but remember to keep it away from the boiler.”

 Lay bottles on their sides.
 That way, Cappiello says, “the wine stays in contact with the cork, preventing air from oxidizing it.”